Nepal Vista – 12 Days

 Begnas and Rupa Lakes

-Locally known as Patale Chhango and in the southern flank of the Pokhara valley is where the stream flowing from Fewa lake collapses and surges down the rock into a deep gorge, leaping through several potholes.
+Locally known as Patale Chhango, these amazing waterfalls lie in the southern flank of the Pokhara.
+Here the stream flowing from Phewa lake collapses and surges down the rock into a deep gorge, leaping through several potholes.
 This is hugely popular with tourists and locals alike.